ebonilla/gaussianprocesses/README.md

 <li><a name="chu2005preference"></a>

 W.&nbsp;Chu and Z.&nbsp;Ghahramani.
- Preference learning with gaussian processes.
+ Preference learning with Gaussian processes.
  In <em>Proceedings of the 22nd international conference on Machine learning</em>, pages 137--144.
 ACM, 2005.